Who Is Exempt from Workers’ Compensation in New York?

 By: Shulman & Hill

-If you’re employed in New York and are injured on the job, you are likely entitled to workers’ compensation benefits, whether you’re a construction worker or a correction officer.
+If you’re employed in New York and are injured on the job, you are likely entitled to workers’ compensation benefits, whether you’re a construction worker, first responder, or a correction officer.
 However, if you work in an exempt trade or profession, you may have to consider alternatives to workers’ comp benefits after a workplace injury.

 It’s important to know your rights in the aftermath of a workplace injury, particularly regarding exemptions from workers’ compensation in New York.
 Consulting our skilled New York workers’ comp attorneys will ensure you understand your full legal options.
 Call (212) 221-1000 or contact us online to schedule your free, confidential consultation.
 Ofrecemos servicios en español.